 There’s no automatic video backup.
-Although you can store up to 1TB of storage free of cost, there’s a max 500 files cap on the uploads which means either you can store 500 files or 1TB of files (500 nos only).
+Although you can store up to 1TB of storage free of cost, there’s a maximum 500 files cap on the uploads, meaning either you can store 500 or 1TB of files (500 nos only).

 Finally, this trim is with ads, and to be honest, there is a tonne of ads here.
 Showing ads to users is how such freemium apps work and operate.

 Premium User (starts at $3.99)